-Rural density: Residential development having density equal to or less than two dwelling units per acre.
+Rural density: Residential development having density of one or less equal to or less than dwelling units per acre.

 Setback: The required distance between every structure with other structures, whether on the same or separate lots, and every structure and the lot lines of the lot on which it is located.